 But I’m not the only one.
 10’s of thousands of people just like you and I have found success with these nootropics too.

-I encourage you to try each of them in your nootropic stack in 2021.
-Or save some money on your monthly supplement purchases, and try some of the pre-formulated stacks like Mind Lab Pro® and the Performance Lab® supplements.
+I encourage you to try each of them in your nootropic stack in 2022.
+Or save some money on your monthly supplement purchases, and try some of the pre-formulated stacks like Mind Lab Pro® v4.0 and the Performance Lab® supplements.
+The company even offers a money-back guarantee if you try one of their supplements and are not happy with it.

 My attitude is that once I’ve found a nootropic supplement company that puts out high quality product, I keep using them until something better comes along.